-There is very little difference between the two.
-Your decision on which model to choose will be based on comfort and the diameter of the branch to prune.
-The trigger operated powered pruners, seen above in picture 1, have a comfortable one finger trigger action and can cope with a branch thickness of approximately 12mm.
+There is very little size difference between the two.
+Your decision on which model to choose will be based on comfort.
+The trigger operated powered pruners, seen above in picture 1, have a comfortable one finger trigger action and can cope with a branch thickness of approximately 25mm.

-The conventional-looking, power-assisted secateurs (shown in picture 2) have the ability to cut a much thicker branch – up to 25mm.
-This is because the jaws of the secateurs can open much wider and as you squeeze these secateurs together the power takes over and snips the branch clean off.
+The conventional-looking, power-assisted secateurs (shown in picture 2) also have the ability to cut branches up to 25mm.
+They work like ordinary manual secateurs, however, as you squeeze these secateurs together the power takes over and snips the branch clean off.

 How long do Cordless Pruners last on a Single Charge?